Jaypwee/api-docs/source/includes/_public_api_en.md

   }
 ```

 Retrieves the orderbook for a market with a requested currency_pair.
-The list of currency pairs can be found on the [currencyPair] section.

 ### HTTP Request